"We don't really 'believe in' MCAS here.", what you've probably been told

 What GPs miss

 MCAS can present with multi-system symptoms (flushing, GI, neurological, dermatological, cardiovascular) that don't fit a single specialty, and GPs often send patients between services rather than capturing tryptase.
-The most common reason a diagnosis fails is that nobody captures acute serum tryptase within the 1–4 hour window after a flare, which requires a standing phlebotomy form held at the practice in advance.
-Where symptoms don't reach the severity threshold the Valent criteria assume, the realistic ask is symptom documentation, tryptase capture and immunology review, not a guaranteed MCAS label.
+The most common reason a diagnosis fails is that nobody captures acute serum tryptase within the 1 to 4 hour window after a flare, which requires a standing phlebotomy form held at the practice in advance.
+Where symptoms don't reach the severity threshold immunology services will accept, the realistic ask is symptom documentation, tryptase capture and immunology review, not a guaranteed MCAS label.

 The letter asks for

-- A trial of H1 and H2 antihistamines (e.g. fexofenadine 180mg twice daily plus famotidine 20mg twice daily) while awaiting specialist review, as both diagnostic and therapeutic per the consensus criteria
+• A trial of H1 and H2 antihistamines (for example fexofenadine plus famotidine, at a dose your GP decides) while awaiting specialist review, as both diagnostic and therapeutic per the consensus criteria

 Ready to act on what you just read?